Battle of Taranto: Taranto

-The base of Taranto was defended by 101 anti-aircraft guns and 193 machine guns and was usually protected against low-flying aircraft by barrage balloons, of which only 27 were up on 11 November, as strong winds on 6 November had blown away 60 balloons.
-Capital ships were also supposed to be protected by anti-torpedo nets, but 12800 m of netting was required for full protection, and only a third of that was rigged before the attack, due to a scheduled gunnery exercise.
+The base of Taranto was defended by 101 anti-aircraft guns and 193 machine-guns.
+Usually it was protected against low-flying aircraft by large numbers of barrage balloons but only 27 were up on 11 November; strong winds on 6 November had blown away 60 balloons.
+The capital ships were also supposed to be protected by anti-torpedo nets but 12.8 km of netting was needed and only a third of that was rigged before the attack, due to a scheduled gunnery exercise.
 The nets did not reach the bottom of the harbour, allowing the British torpedoes to clear them by about 60 cm.
+The six Italian battleships and three of the heavy cruisers were in the outer harbour (Mar Grande) with two more heavy cruisers, four light cruisers and 17 destroyers in the inner harbour (Mar Piccolo).
+The smaller Italian vessels were moored stern onto the quays rather than alongside.